loginid1/loginid-tutorial/README.md

 |acr|Expected acr value.
 This value will be validated if the acr value is configured in the plugin.
 If not, this value will not be validated|String|-|
 |algorithm|Expected signing algorithm.
 Default value is ES256.
 This value will be validated against **alg** value in JWT header|String|-|
 |namespace_id|Expected namespace ID.
 This value will be validated against nid value in JWT payload|String|-|

+## Links

+- To learn more about LoginID please visit: [https://loginid.io](https://loginid.io)
+- To view the developer documentation start here: [Dev @ LoginID](https://docs.loginid.io)
+- More examples can be found here on GitHub: [LoginID @ GitHub](https://github.com/loginid1)